sjackman/thesis/whitespruce.md

 All 114 genes of the Norway spruce plastid genome [@Nystedt_2013] are present in the white spruce plastid genome in perfect synteny.
 Alignment of the white spruce genome to the Norway spruce genome using BWA-MEM [@Li_2013] reveal no large-scale structural rearrangements.
 Alignments of the white spruce plastid genome cover 99.7% of the Norway spruce plastid genome, and the sequence identity in aligned regions is 99.2%.

-![Figure 1: The complete plastid genome of white spruce, annotated using MAKER and plotted using OrganellarGenomeDRAW [@Lohse_2007].](whitespruce/plastid-annotation.png)
+![The complete plastid genome of white spruce, annotated using MAKER and plotted using OrganellarGenomeDRAW [@Lohse_2007].](whitespruce/plastid-annotation.png){#fig:cpgenes}

 ## The white spruce mitochondrial genome

 The mitochondrial genome was assembled into 38 scaffolds (132 contigs) with a scaffold N50 of 369 kbp (contig N50 of 102 kbp).
-The largest scaffold is 1222 kbp (Table\ 2).
+The largest scaffold is 1222 kbp (@tbl:metrics).
 The scaffolds were aligned to the NCBI nucleotide (nt) database using BLAST.
 Of the 38 scaffolds, 26 scaffolds align to mitochondrial genomes, 3 small scaffolds (<10 kbp) align to *Picea glauca* mRNA clones and BAC sequences, 7 small scaffolds (<10 kbp) had no significant hits, and 2 small scaffolds (<5 kbp) align to cloning vectors.
 These last two scaffolds were removed from the assembly.

 The mitochondrial genome contains 106 protein coding (mRNA) genes, 29 transfer RNA (tRNA) genes and 8 ribosomal RNA (rRNA) genes.
 The 106 protein-coding genes (51 distinct genes) compose 75 kbp (1.3%) of the genome.
 The 29 tRNA genes are found in 20 distinct species for 15 amino acids.
-The relative order of the genes on the scaffolds and gene size is shown in Figure\ 2.
-The size of each gene family is shown in Figure\ 3.
+The relative order of the genes on the scaffolds and gene size is shown in @fig:mtgenes.
+The size of each gene family is shown in @fig:mtgenefamilies.
 The precise position of each gene on its scaffold is shown in supplementary Figure\ S4.

 All tRNA genes are single copy, except *trnD-GUC* which has 3 copies, *trnM-CAU* which has 7 copies, and *trnY-GUA* which has 2 copies.
 The rRNA gene *rrn5* has 4 copies, *rrn18* has 3 copies, and *rrn26* has 1 copy.